Icahn School of Medicine at Mount Sinai1 Gustave Levy Place Box 1189New York, NY 10029

 Research Opportunities:

-Alison May, PhD’s lab: Causative mechanisms of upper airway disease, including Cystic Fibrosis and Chronic Rhinosinusitis, through defining alterations in the structure and function of epithelial tissues
+Causative Mechanisms of Upper Airway Disease: Alison May, PhD.
+This laboratory focuses on the causative mechanisms of upper airway disease, including cystic fibrosis and chronic rhinosinusitis, through defining alterations in the structure and function of epithelial tissues.

 Supervision, Teaching & Call:

-The clinical/surgical responsibilities of the fellows and resident are shared experiences at the discretion of he head and neck faculty.
-Major ablative head and neck surgery and microvascular reconstruction cases are performed by attending staff, the head and neck fellow, and the residents in a graded, experience based approach.
-In general, fellow will have the opportunity to select the cases most appropriate to his training goals if multiple major head and neck cases are going on simultaneously.
-The fellow will also be responsible for resident supervision and surgical training in a capacity commensurate with the ability of the fellow.
+Clinical/surgical responsibilities of fellows and residents are shared experiences at the discretion of the head and neck faculty.
+Major ablative head and neck surgery and microvascular reconstruction cases involve attending staff, the head and neck fellow, and residents in a graded, experience-based approach.
+In general, fellows have the opportunity to select cases most appropriate to their training goals if multiple major head and neck cases are occurring simultaneously.
+Fellows are also responsible for resident supervision and surgical training in a capacity commensurate with their abilities.